MandySpaan/MandySpaan/README.md

 ### How to Reach Me 📫
+You can find my Portfolio, including my CV with contact info, here: [mandyspaan.vercel.app](https://mandyspaan.vercel.app/). <br>
-You can find me on LinkedIn: [Mandy Spaan](https://www.linkedin.com/in/mandyspaan/)
+Or you can find me on, and reach me through, LinkedIn: [linkedin.com/in/mandyspaan](https://www.linkedin.com/in/mandyspaan/).

 Feel free to explore my repositories and connect with me.